Tablighi incident should not be excuse to target Muslim community: Yechury to President

 In a letter to President Ram Nath Kovind, CPI(M) general secretary Sitaram Yechury has appealed to him that care should be taken to ensure that the Tablighi Jamaat congregation incident is not made into an excuse to target the Muslim community.
-In the letter, Yechury also urged Kovind to see to it that significant part of the funds collected under PM Cares are transferred to the state governments.
+In the letter, Yechury said "symbolism cannot substitute urgent concrete measures that need to be undertaken by the government", urging the President to see to it that significant part of the funds collected under PM Cares are transferred to the state governments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)